sharetribe/flex-docs/src/docs/tutorial/working-with-translations/index.md

   "SectionHero.title": "Choose Cottage Days",
 ```

-When you save the file, you should see the changes in hero section on
+When you save the file, you should see the changes in the hero section
-landing page:
+on the landing page:

 ![Hero section with updated translations](./hero-with-updated-translations.png)